Sophia Petrillo (Estelle Getty): Dorothy's Sicilian mother with little tact, who evidently taught Dorothy all she knows about snarkery.

 Hell, Dorothy's children are a great big continuity error.
-It is stated numerous times that she had to drop out of high school because she got pregnant, was married for 38 years, then divorced two years before the show began, meaning she should be 57 with a child near or over 40. yet when her kids, Kate and Michael do appear on the show, both are around 23 to 26.
+It is stated numerous times that she had to drop out of high school because she got pregnant, was married for 38 years, then divorced two years before the show began, meaning she should be 57 with a child near or over 40.
+Yet whenever Kate and Michael appear on the show, both are around 23 to 26.

-Noodle Incident: Between Blanche's bedroom exploits, Rose's crazy childhood stories and Sofia's "picture it" encounters in Sicily, The Golden Girls may have the most Noodle Incidents per episode in sitcom history.
+Noodle Incident: Between Blanche's bedroom exploits, Rose's crazy childhood stories, and Sophia's "picture it" encounters in Sicily, The Golden Girls may have the most Noodle Incidents per episode in sitcom history.

 The reason St. Olaf no longer holds barbecues.